 This guide will cover the basics of playing PS2 games on your Mac.
 The things you will need:

 That's it.
 Pre-owned Playstation controllers are easy to come by, just like used games.
-This is a relatively cheap endeavor as there's a good chance you already have a controller and a USB cable to connect it to your Mac and even possibly the games.
+This is a relatively cheap endeavor as you probably already have a controller and a USB cable to connect it to your Mac and even possibly the games.

 Downloading the Emulator